chuma-beep/Data_scrapping_projects/README.md

 # Data_scrapping_projects
-This project uses beautifulsoup to scrap data
+This project uses beautifulsoup to scrape data